ImperialCollegeLondon/HDL_Editor/README.md

 | Mac              | `yarn pack-mac`   |
 | Linux            | `yarn pack-linux` |

+Please run each command under its corresponding operating system.

 ## Dependency Upgrade

+- The project uses the Fable 2.0.3.
+At the time of development, Fable 3 is under development while not officially released.

+- JointJS version 2.2.1.
+Its commercial extension Rappid is not needed.

+- Electron version 4.1.3

+- Dotnet SDK version 2.1

+- Webpack version 4.29.6

 ## Boilplate Development

+The F# projects are controlled by the HDL_Editor.sln file, which is used as the Visual Studio solution file.
+By openning the file using Visual Studio, all F# projects are accessible in one window.

+Open two terminals with one running `yarn start` and the other running `yarn launch`.
+When any changes are made to the F# source code, saving the changes will trigger the automatic re-transpile of the changed files.
+The `yarn launch` command needs to be stopped and re-run to make the changes in the source code take effect.

 ## Licensing